vidavidorra/next-standard-version/README.md

 ### Install

-Install next-standard-version either in a project or globally.
+Install `next-standard-version` locally in a project or globally.

 ```shell
 $ npm install --save-dev next-standard-version